-DEMONSTRATION in Observations, Chemical Change, Conservation of Mass, Stoichiometry, Conservation of Mass, Limiting Reactant, Chemical Change, Kitchen Chemistry - High School.
+DEMONSTRATION in Observations, Chemical Change, Conservation of Mass, Stoichiometry, Conservation of Mass, Limiting Reactant, Chemical Change, Kitchen Chemistry, Kitchen Chemistry - High School.
 Last updated October 28, 2019.

 In this demonstration, the teacher will perform a series of reactions between acetic acid (vinegar) and varying amounts of sodium bicarbonate (baking soda) in order to inflate several balloons.
 Students will observe the reactions and analyze the quantities of reactants used as well as the results in order to understand the concept of limiting reactants.